Japan National Route 7: Route description

 The main line of National Route 7 has a length of 471.8 km.
 When bypasses signed as National Route 7 are included, its total distance increases to 559.6 km.

 The highway's origin and southern terminus lies in Chuo-ku, Niigata at junction with national routes 8, 17, 113, 116, 289, 350, and 402.
 The highway passes through Shibata, Murakami, Tsuruoka, Sakata, Yurihonjō, Akita, Noshiro, Ōdate, and Hirosaki.
 Its endpoint and northern terminus lies in Aomori at a junction with national routes 4 and 45.

 History

 What eventually became National Route 7 between Aburakawa-juku in present-day Aomori and Tsuchizakiminato-juku in Akita was established during the Edo period by Tokugawa Ieyasu as the Ushū Hama Kaidō and Ushū Kaidō, subroutes of the Ōshū Kaidō.

 National Route 7 was established by the Cabinet of Japan roughly along the aforementioned section of the Ushū Kaidō as well as a new road south to Niigata on 4 December 1952 as First Class National Highway 7 between Niigata and Aomori.
-It's designationation was changed to General National Highway 7 on 1 April 1965.
+Its designationation was changed to General National Highway 7 on 1 April 1965.